akanadocs/docs-test/sp/performance-tuning.md

 2. Configuring the deleting of data in the admin console's 'com.soa.rollup.delete.old' category
 3. Utilizing CRON or similar scheduling framework to delete data directly in the database.

-The recommended approach is #3 above and more information can be provided by our support organization at support@akana.com
+The recommended approach is #3 above and more information can be found in the [Database Maintenance](database-maintenance.html) document.

 ### <a name="config-setting"></a>Configuration Settings